 UU: thoUgh i trUly wish i were capable of those feelings.

 THE TEXT BELOW IS KIND OF RAMBLY AND DISCONNECTED FROM THE REST OF THIS POST FEEL FREE TO IGNORE

 This is, dare I say, fitting buildup for Roxy and Calliope as a real red ship?
 Some people argue that them as a ship makes sense considering the late comic’s theme of abandoning social norms or what people are told is true, similar to Karkat’s idea that John has black feelings for Terezi.

 And… fuck man.
 This is really weird to say, but those people aren’t wrong.
 They aren’t wrong at all!
 They raise a really good and fascinating point!!!!!!

-But there’s one big caveat: as I established in my rewrite of post 4, those two as a ship aren’t presented well at all, especially after Calliope is brought back.
+But there’s one big caveat: those two as a ship aren’t presented well at all, especially after Calliope is brought back.
 Their conversations are just kind of super-positive and sugary fluff.
 And it doesn’t help that those two immediately follow buildup for a ship that’s still special to me after all this time and is, in many ways, the opposite of this ship.
 John and Roxy as a pairing are a bit weird narrative-wise, considering they crush hard on each other after a very short timeframe.
 But those two are pretty much the cutest duo in the whole comic, yes I just said that, it’s a fact, you can’t fight me.